Posted Feb 27, 2014 by Martin Armstrong

 On June 28th, 1914, a teenage Serbian nationalist gunned down Archduke Franz Ferdinand and his wife, Sophie, as their motorcade maneuvered through the streets of Sarajevo.
 Bosnia-Herzegovina had just been annexed by Austria-Hungary a few years earlier against the wishes of neighboring Serbia.
-This simply was the hot-bed of political discontent.
+This simply was the hotbed of political discontent.
 This event unleashed World War I about one month following the assassination.

 Clearly, we have a trend in motion that is against government corruption that first poked its head above the surface with the Occupy Wall Street movement.
 This division between left and right within the United States has been building since 2007.
-Now that we are in the Cycle of War uptrend staring in 2014, this movement will turn increasingly more violent.
+Now that we are in the Cycle of War uptrend starting in 2014, this movement will turn increasingly more violent.
 More and more people in many countries will rise up against corruption as we saw in Ukraine and this will be a trend that will eventually impact the USA after 2015.75.
 The worst of the anarchist movement ALWAYS came with the decline in the Economic Confidence Model.
-So beware 2015-2020.
+So beware post-2020.